LOS ANGELES CRIMINAL DEFENSE LAWYER

 If you have been charged with a misdemeanor or felony drug crime in Los Angeles or Southern California.
 The penalties for a misdemeanor or felony drug crime are severe, and the consequences of a conviction can last for decades.

 We understand that facing drug charges can be stressful and overwhelming.
-But as your attorney, we will stand by you, and aggressively defend and fight for your rights.
+But as your Los Angeles drug possession lawyer, we will stand by you, and aggressively defend and fight for your rights.
 If you or a loved one have been charged with a drug crime, please contact theft crime attorney for a free consultation today.

 Some of the distinctions between theft crimes are more clear.
 For instance, under California law, petty theft (PC §484) is the wrongful taking or stealing of property valued at $950 or less.
 It is charged as a misdemeanor and carries a maximum term of 6 months in county jail.
 On the other hand, grand theft (PC§487) involves the unlawful taking of property or labor valued at over $950.
 Grand theft may be charged as a misdemeanor or a felony and carries a maximum term of 3 years incarceration.